Dancing with the Stars (American TV series) season 26

 Season twenty-six of Dancing with the Stars, titled Dancing with the Stars: Athletes, premiered on April 30, 2018, on the ABC network.
 The four-week season, the shortest ever, featured a cast of current and former athletes.

 On May 21, Olympic figure skater Adam Rippon and Jenna Johnson were crowned the champions, while Washington Redskins cornerback Josh Norman and Sharna Burgess, and former Olympic figure skater Tonya Harding and Sasha Farber, were both announced as the runners-up during the live finale.
 It was later revealed that Josh and Sharna had placed second, while Tonya and Sasha had placed third.

+Overview

+Dancing with the Stars is an American reality dance competition television series that premiered on ABC on June 1, 2005.
+It is the American version of the British contest program Strictly Come Dancing.
+The series pairs celebrities with professional dancers to perform a variety of dance styles, primarily ballroom and Latin routines.
+Each couple competes against the others for judges' points and audience votes.
+The couple receiving the lowest combined total of judges' points and audience votes is usually eliminated each week until only the champion pair remains.

 Cast

 Couples

 The professional dancers were announced on April 12, 2018.
-The eight professionals returning from last season were Lindsay Arnold, Alan Bersten, Sharna Burgess, Witney Carson, Artem Chigvintsev, Keo Motsepe, Gleb Savchenko, and Emma Slater.
+The eight professionals returning from season 25 were Lindsay Arnold, Alan Bersten, Sharna Burgess, Witney Carson, Artem Chigvintsev, Keo Motsepe, Gleb Savchenko, and Emma Slater.
 The two remaining professional dancers were both in the troupe last season, and had previously been professional dancers on the show: Sasha Farber and Jenna Johnson.
 The dance troupe for season 26 consisted of Artur Adamski, Brandon Armstrong, Hayley Erbert, and Britt Stewart.
 Additionally, professional dancer Morgan Larson, who performed on the Dancing with the Stars: Light Up the Night tour, joined the troupe for season 26.

 The cast was announced on April 13 on Good Morning America.